Our stories

-11-year-old David* has had a really tough start in life, with both parents in and out of custody and very little contact with them.
+The difference a year can make!
+11-year-old David* had a tough start in life, with both parents in custody and little contact with them.
+He had difficulty regulating his emotions and trusting adults.

-That’s why having his Risementor turn up for him every week, rain, hail or shine, has been vital in showing him that there are people who he can ask for help when he needs it.
+But having a Rise mentor turn up for him every week, rain, hail or shine, showed him that there are people he can ask for help when he needs it, and he’s come so far.

 Before Rise

-When his school referred him to the Rise program, David was struggling in the classroom and the schoolyard.
+When his school referred him to Rise, David was really struggling in the classroom and the schoolyard.

-He found it hard to concentrate on his schoolwork and would act as the ‘class clown’.
+He found it hard to concentrate and would act as the ‘class clown’.
 He couldn’t maintain friendships because he quickly became upset when other children acted in a way he didn’t like or ‘broke promises’.

-His behaviour sometimes escalated to physical violence, and he’s been suspended from school several times.
+His behaviour sometimes escalated to physical violence, and he was suspended from school several times.

-In his sessions, he and his mentor have spent considerable time discussing ways to build and maintain healthy friendships and examining the things that trigger him so that he can better understand his reactions.
+In his sessions, he and his mentor focussed on helping him find ways to build and maintain healthy friendships, and they looked at the things that triggered him so that he could better understand his reactions.

 School camp success!

 The hard work during sessions paid off.
-A turning point happened this year when David’s continued improved behaviour meant he could attend school camp.
+A turning point this year was when David’s continued improved behaviour meant he could attend school camp!

-“His teacher had nothing but praise!” said his mentor, “I was told he tried new activities and happily got involved in sports and socially with his peers.”
+“His teacher had nothing but praise!” said his mentor, “He tried new activities and happily got involved in sports and socially with his peers.”

 Help at home

-David now lives with an extended family member who, despite their own struggles, has taken on a sole carer role and is doing their absolute best to be a good role model.
+David lives with an extended family member who, despite their own struggles, has taken on a sole carer role and is doing their absolute best.

 David greatly admires this relative, and it’s a positive relationship in his life.
-His relative has expressed that it’s been a challenge for them to take on a parenting role, but the support SHINE for Kids offers to help at home has been welcomed.
+His relative expressed that it’s been a challenge for them to take on a parenting role, but the support that SHINE for Kids offers has been very welcome.

-We have helped out with birthday presents, school uniforms, backpacks, lunch-box, water bottles and other essentials that can be very expensive.
+SHINE for Kids has provided birthday presents, school uniforms, backpacks, lunch boxes, water bottles and other essentials – all items that can be very expensive.

 The future